voschezang/coding-handbook/management-principles.md

 ### Change

-Note that these can all involve *change*.
-A typical challenge is to change common processes.
+Note that these can all involve [*change*](learning.md).
+A typical challenge is to change processes that are optimized for the status quo.
+See also [organizational culture](organization-structure.md).

 1. [Influence](https://danluu.com/culture/) people (indirect)
     1. Incentives.
 Rewards and punishments for behaviour or achievements.
     2. Processes.
 E.g. regulation, validation.
     3. Culture. "inherent" values.
 E.g. ideals to strive for.
-2. Persuade people (direct)
+2. Persuade people (direct).
+E.g. [transformational leadership](https://en.wikipedia.org/wiki/Transformational_leadership).